 Once you’re done exploring the historic cities of Atlanta or Savannah, head back to nature in one of Georgia’s beautiful campgrounds.
 Tent camping, rustic cabins, RV parks, yurt rentals, and more, camping in Georgia may be diverse but it’s always an adventure!

-We’ve created this guide to help you enjoy the best camping in Georgia.
 Whether you love luxury RV parks or heading to backcountry campsites for some bare-bones camping, this article will inspire you to head to scenic Georgia for your next camping trip.

 RELATED READING: For more great outdoor adventure check out our guides to the best hikes in Georgia.